This featured sponsored apple salad recipe was created in partnership with our friends at Earthbound Farm.

 HOW WE MAKE IT

-PREP TIPS // I like to prep my ingredients a few hours or directly before I serve this recipe so that everything is fresh.
-If you’re making this salad in advance, wait to drizzle the dressing on top until you’re ready to eat it.
+I like to prep my ingredients a few hours or directly before I serve this recipe so that everything is fresh.
+If you’re making this carrot and apple salad in advance, wait to drizzle the dressing on top until you’re ready to eat it.
 You can certainly roast the carrots one day before you serve this recipe but just note that they’ll be cold or room temperature instead of being warm when they’re right out of the oven like they are when you make the carrots right before serving.

 THREE EASY STEPS